 York was his own worst enemy in that he was too arrogant, stubborn and demanding.
 Instead of exercising patience and cultivating friendships, he preferred confrontation and challenge.
 He had little time or respect for those whom he considered his inferiors in title, intellect and military skill.
 (65)

 Richard married Cecily Neville (1415-1495 CE), the daughter of the Earl of Westmorland, c.
 1429 CE.
 The couple would have seven children, the eldest being Edward, born in April 1442 CE in Rouen in France.
-The second eldest son was Richard, Duke of Gloucester, who was born on 2 October 1452 CE.
+The fourth son was Richard, Duke of Gloucester, who was born on 2 October 1452 CE.
 Both of these sons and Richard's grandson Edward would all one day become kings.
-Richard's other children with Cecily were George, Duke of Clarence and a daughter, Elizabeth.
+Richard's other children with Cecily were Edmund, George, Duke of Clarence, and three daughters: Anne, Elizabeth, and Margaret.

 The Demise of Henry VI